lucaswinningham/recipes/entrees/spaghetti.md

 2. In a mixing bowl, fold all ingredients together until homogeneous.
 Roll into uniform balls and spread evenly on baking sheet.
 3. Broil for 10-15 minutes until the top sides of the meatballs are browned.
 Flip the meatballs and broil them on the other side for an additional 2-5 minutes.

-# Spaghetti
+## Garlic Bread

 #### Ingredients

-- [ ] 1 loaf french bread, halved lengthwise
+- [ ] 1 loaf french bread, halved lengthwise (substitute italian bread)
-- [ ] oil and vinegar (above)
-- [ ] 0.5 lb provolone cheese, sliced
-- [ ] 0.5 lb pepperoni
-- [ ] 0.5 lb salami
+- [ ] 0.5 lb mozzarella cheese (substitute provolone)
-- [ ] 0.5 bacon, cooked
+- [ ] 8 tbsps butter, softened to room temperature
-- [ ] 1 yellow onion, thinly sliced
+- [ ] 1 tsp salt
-- [ ] 1 tomato, sliced
+- [ ] 1 tsp pepper
-- [ ] 8 oz shredded lettuce
+- [ ] 1 tsp italian seasoning
-- [ ] mayo
+- [ ] 1 tsp garlic powder
-- [ ] potato chips
+- [ ] 1 tsp onion powder

 #### Method

-- [ ] 1.
-Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread most of the oil and vinegar to the bread surfaces, saving some for drizzling over the shredded lettuce at the end.
-Spread desired amount of mayo on bread.
-Season with pepper (skip seasoning with salt as there's plenty of sodium in the pepperoni and salami).
-- [ ] 2.
-Add layers of provolone cheese, bacon, salami, pepperoni, and onion to bottom half of bread.
-- [ ] 3.
-Bake for 10-15 minutes.
-- [ ] 4.
-Remove the baking sheet from the oven.
-Add tomatoes, shredded lettuce, and other desired toppings to the bottom half.
-Drizzle with remaining oil and vinegar.
-- [ ] 5.
-Slice and serve with potato chips.
-Serves four.

-# Chicken and Pesto Sub
+1. Preheat oven to 400°F and in a mixing bowl, combine butter, salt, pepper, italian seasoning, garlic powder, and onion powder until homogeneous.
+2. Spread the butter mixture to both halves of the bread evenly.
+Add the mozzarella cheese to both halves and bake for 10-15 minutes.

+# Spaghetti

 #### Ingredients

-- [ ] 1 loaf ciabatta bread, halved lengthwise (substitute kaiser or sourdough)
-- [ ] 1 cup caesar pesto (above)
+- [ ] red sauce (above)
-- [ ] 0.5 lb mozzarella cheese, sliced (substitute with gouda or havarti)
-- [ ] 1 to 2 lbs chicken breast, cooked, sliced
-- [ ] 0.5 bacon, cooked
-- [ ] 1 avocado, sliced
+- [ ] meatballs (above)
-- [ ] 1 tomato, sliced
+- [ ] garlic bread (above)
-- [ ] 8 oz shredded lettuce
+- [ ] 16 oz spaghetti

 #### Method

-- [ ] 1.
-Cook chicken using any desired method making sure it's fully cooked and has an internal temperature of 165°F.
-- [ ] 2.
-Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread the caesar pesto to the bread surfaces.
-Season with salt and pepper.
-- [ ] 3.
-Add layers of mozzarella cheese, bacon, and chicken to bottom half of bread.
-- [ ] 4.
-Bake for 10-15 minutes.
-- [ ] 5.
-Remove the baking sheet from the oven.
-Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
-- [ ] 6.
-Slice and serve with potato chips.
-Serves four.

-# Turkey, Avocado, and Bacon Sub

-#### Ingredients

-- [ ] 1 loaf ciabatta bread, halved lengthwise (substitute kaiser or sourdough)
-- [ ] 1 cup caesar pesto (above)
-- [ ] 0.5 lb mozzarella cheese, sliced (substitute with gouda or havarti)
-- [ ] 1 to 2 lbs turkey breast, sliced
-- [ ] 0.5 bacon, cooked
-- [ ] 1 avocado, sliced
-- [ ] 1 tomato, sliced
-- [ ] 8 oz shredded lettuce

-#### Method

-1. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread the caesar pesto to the bread surfaces.
-Season with salt and pepper.
-2. Add layers of mozzarella cheese, bacon, and turkey to bottom half of bread.
-3. Bake for 10-15 minutes.
-4. Remove the baking sheet from the oven.
-Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
-5. Slice and serve with potato chips.
-Serves four.
+1. Start by making the red sauce then start making the meatballs.
+2. Once the meatballs are boiled, add them to the red sauce to let them simmer with it for the remaining simmering time.
+3. With about 30 minutes of simmering time remaining, start making the garlic bread and make the spaghetti according to the packaging instructions.
+4. Serve the spaghetti, meatballs, garlic bread, and spaghetti together.
+Serves eight.